 SMArtInt+

-Our Modelica Library for simple and user-friendly Integration of neuronal networks in Modelica models
+Our Modelica Library for simple and user-friendly generation and integration of neuronal networks in Modelica models

 There are numerous AI frameworks for creating neural networks: e.g. TensorFlow, PyTorch, Flux.jl (Julia) and others.
-The SMArtInt+ library enables you to integrate machine learning models from different sources in a standardized, user-friendly and efficient way via an external source that can be changed independently of the Modelica code.
+The SMArtInt+ library enables you to generate and integrate machine learning models from different sources in a standardized, user-friendly and efficient way.
+The neural networks are integrated as external source code that can be changed independently of the Modelica code.
 Currently, SMArtInt+ supports TensorFlow, TensorFlow lite and ONNX models, which can be exported to Dymola and OpenModelica or imported from Modelica blocks.

 Example model for integration of Stateful Recurrent Neural Networks